alterfw/ampersand/README.md

 Ampersand uses [Twig](http://twig.sensiolabs.org/) to render templates.

-You render templates using routes:
+You can render templates using routes:

 ```php
 <?php